616.5 Flagger Control (MUTCD Chapter 6E)

 Workers Safety Considerations

 Protect yourself and co-workers!
-Once you have been selected or assigned your flagger position by your supervisor, look over the area for one or more methods or routes of escape - a place to get to in order to avoid being injured by oncoming vehicles, regardless of the reason.
+Once the flagger have been selected or assigned a flagger position by the supervisor, look over the area for one or more methods or routes of escape - a place to get to in order to avoid being injured by oncoming vehicles, regardless of the reason.

-Should you observe a vehicle coming your direction, protect yourself first - THEN warn the crew.
+Should the flagger observe a vehicle coming in the flagger’s direction, the flagger should protect themselves first - THEN warn the crew.

 It is a good idea to have an air horn or some type of warning device that can be heard by the crew above construction noise.

-Make sure that the crew is aware of your signals and knows what to do when you sound the warning.
+Make sure that the crew is aware of the flagger’s signals and knows what to do when the flagger sounds the warning.

-Remember, your job is handling traffic.
-Do not otherwise assist the work crew, watch construction operations instead of traffic, or engage in any other activity in addition to your duties as a flagger.
+Remember, the flagger’s job is handling traffic.
+As the flagger, do not assist the work crew, watch construction operations instead of traffic, or engage in any other activity.

-If you need a break, tell your supervisor so that another qualified flagger may relieve you.
+If the flagger needs a break, the flagger should tell their supervisor so that another qualified flagger may relieve them.